Rabbinic Judaism: Jewish messianism

-Jewish messianism has its root in the apocalyptic literature of the 2nd to 1st centuries BCE, promising a future "anointed" leader or Messiah to resurrect the Israelite "Kingdom of God", in place of the foreign rulers of the time.
+Jewish messianism has its roots in the apocalyptic literature of the 2nd to 1st centuries BCE, promising a future "anointed" leader, or Messiah, to resurrect the Israelite "Kingdom of God" in place of the foreign rulers of the time.
 This corresponded with the Maccabean Revolt directed against the Seleucids.
 Following the fall of the Hasmonean kingdom, it was directed against the Roman administration of Iudaea Province, which, according to Josephus, began with the formation of the Zealots during the Census of Quirinius of 6 CE, although full-scale open revolt did not occur until the First Jewish–Roman War in 66 CE.
 Historian H. H. Ben-Sasson has proposed that the "Crisis under Caligula" (37–41) was the "first open break" between Rome and the Jews even though tension already existed during the census in 6 CE and under Sejanus (before 31 CE).

 Emergence of Rabbinic Judaism

 Written and Oral Law

-Rabbinic tradition holds that the details and interpretation of the Torah (Written Law), which are called the Oral Torah or Oral Law, were originally an unwritten tradition based upon the Law given to Moses on Mount Sinai.
-All the laws in the Written Torah are recorded only as part of a narrative describing God imparting these laws to Moses and commanding him to transmit them to the Jewish nation.
+While the Torah represents the written law, Rabbinic tradition holds that its details and interpretation, which are called the Oral Torah or Oral Law, were originally an unwritten tradition based upon the Law given to Moses on Mount Sinai.

 However, as the persecutions of the Jews increased and the details were in danger of being forgotten, these oral laws were recorded by rabbi Judah ha-Nasi ("Judah the Prince") in the Mishnah, redacted c.
 200 CE.
 The Talmud was a compilation of both the Mishnah and the Gemara, rabbinic commentaries redacted over the next three centuries.
-The Gemara originated in two major centers of Jewish scholarship, Israel and Babylonia.
+The Gemara originated in two major centers of Jewish scholarship, Syria Palaestina and Babylonia.
 Correspondingly, two bodies of analysis developed, and two works of Talmud were created.
 The older compilation is called the Jerusalem Talmud.
-It was compiled sometime during the 4th century in Israel.
+It was compiled sometime during the 4th century in Syria Palaestina.

 Judaism at the time of the late Second Temple period was divided into antagonistic factions.
 The main camps were the Pharisees, Saducees, and Zealots, but also included other less influential sects.
 This led to further unrest, and the 1st century BCE and 1st century CE saw a number of charismatic religious leaders, contributing to what would become the Mishnah of Rabbinic Judaism, including Yochanan ben Zakai and Hanina Ben Dosa.